Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Background

-Several novel works have also continued to focus on designing descriptors and networks that are contrast-invariant and anatomically meaningful for multimodal neurosurgical applications. \citet{rasheed2024learning} proposed learning contrast-invariant descriptors for MRI-US registration using a synthesis-based framework, in which synthetic ultrasound is generated from MRI scans to serve as a training target for contrastive learning. \citet{morozov20253d} extends this concept into a 3D setting, learning descriptors for MR-iUS volumes that enable patch-based rigid registration using a sparse set of keypoint matches.
-Similarly, \citet{salari2023towards} further demonstrate how contrastive learning can produce MRI-US landmark detectors that align with clinically meaningful structures such as vessels and sulci.
+Traditional keypoint detector and descriptor methods, such as Scale-Invariant Feature Transform (SIFT) \citep{lowe2004distinctive}, have been adapted to 3D medical images \citep{bay2006surf, leutenegger2011brisk}, while others have been specifically designed for medical image registration, such as the MIND descriptor \citep{heinrich2012mind}, which identifies regions based on self-similarity \citep{heinrich2013towards} within a local neighborhood around a keypoint.
+Deep learning approaches have also shown strong performance in detecting keypoints and computing descriptors tailored to specific anatomical contexts, commonly leveraging convolutional neural networks (CNNs) \citep{detone2018superpoint, yi2016lift}.
+Several novel works have also continued to focus on designing descriptors and networks that are contrast-invariant and anatomically meaningful for multimodal neurosurgical applications. \citet{rasheed2024learning} proposed learning contrast-invariant descriptors for MRI-iUS registration using a synthesis-based contrastive learning framework, and \citet{morozov20253d} extends this concept into a 3D setting by learning descriptors for MR-iUS volumes that enable patch-based rigid registration using a sparse set of keypoint matches.
+Similarly, \citet{salari2023towards} further demonstrate how contrastive learning can produce MRI-iUS keypoint detectors that align with clinically meaningful structures such as vessels and sulci.

 \textbf{Additional anatomical information.} Anatomical priors, such as segmentations and landmarks, serve as valuable sources of structural guidance that complement intensity-based information during image registration, constraining and informing the alignment process.
-Segmentation masks offer voxel-level anatomical labels by classifying regions into distinct structures (e.g., organs or tissues).
-When available, they enable registration methods to focus on aligning meaningful anatomical contours rather than relying solely on voxel intensities.
+Segmentation masks, when available, enable registration methods to focus on aligning meaningful anatomical contours rather than relying solely on voxel intensities.
 A common way to incorporate segmentations is by measuring the overlap between the warped segmentation from the moving image and the fixed image segmentation using metrics such as the Dice score and Hausdorff distance (HD).
 Complementarily, landmarks can directly guide an intensity-based registration process by serving as ground truth for evaluating accuracy.
 The Target Registration Error (TRE) is the standard measure for assessing how precisely anatomical points are aligned by defining the Euclidean distance between the transformed moving landmark and its fixed image counterpart.
-Together, these measures are especially useful in cases involving complex or deformable anatomical structures where intensity alone may be insufficient or ambiguous.